PixelNut/PixelNutLib/pattern-command-reference.md

 ---------------------------------------------------------------
 Creates a new effect layer specified by the value <plugin> (see the file 'PluginFactory.cpp' for which numbers have been assigned to which plugin).

-Unlike most other commands, leaving out the number causes an error to be returned from the 'execCommand()' library method.
+Unlike most other commands, leaving out the number causes an error to be returned from the 'execCmdStr()' library method.

 Depending on the plugin type, this layer may or may not be an effect track, meaning it will be actually be drawing pixels, instead of just modifying drawing properties.